wangfu91/lid-angle-rs/README.md

 # lid-angle-rs

-A Rust command-line tool to display real-time MacBook lid angle using the hidden lid angle sensor.
+A Rust command-line tool to read and display your MacBook's hidden lid angle sensor in real-time.

 ## Overview